v0.9β // actively reviewed by engineers

 Variations:

-1. Find cycle length — after meeting, keep one pointer at the meeting point and advance the other until they meet again; count the steps.
-Combine with this problem to get both start and length.
+2. Find cycle length — after meeting, keep one pointer fixed and advance the other until they meet again; count the steps.

-2. Remove the cycle — once the cycle start is found, walk to the node whose next points back to the cycle start and set next = null.
+3. Remove the cycle — once the start is found, walk to the node whose next points back to the start and set next = null.
 One extra pass after this algorithm.

 Interview Disguises: